Prediction Methodology

 Open-Meteo historical forecast30,4690.3210.167 in0.502 in75.0%

-Result: the stored gauge-derived fields are materially closer to NOAA station observations overall, so the evidence does not support replacing the entire rainfall source with Open-Meteo.
-Across sites, the stored fields beat Open-Meteo at 69 sites versus 37 for Open-Meteo.
+Result: the raw stored gauge-derived fields are materially closer to NOAA station observations overall, so the evidence does not support replacing the entire rainfall source with Open-Meteo.
+Across sites, the raw stored fields beat Open-Meteo at 69 sites versus 37 for Open-Meteo.
+The model metrics above use the repaired version of those stored fields.

 Outlier Review